varletjs/varlet/packages/varlet-ui/src/counter/docs/en-US.md

 ### Validate

-The values are validated by passing in an array of validators，If the validator returns `true`, the validation passes。 Other values are converted to text as a user prompt.
+The values are validated by passing in an array of validators，If the validator returns `true`, the validation passes.
+Other values are converted to text as a user prompt.

 ```html